 The last officially recorded sighting of the Tasmanian Tiger was in 1936; however sightings continued until 1960 when it is believed to have become extinct due to human persecution and habitat destruction.
 The species is still considered extinct today despite numerous reports claiming otherwise over the years.

-See also What is Tyrannosaurus Rex Animal
+See also What is Tiger Rattlesnake Animal

 Classification of Tasmanian Tiger